 The select committee was created to look at the issues raised by SB 562, which proposed a Canadian-style single-payer health system for California.
 It passed the state Senate last spring but never reached the Assembly.
 Speaker Anthony Rendon shelved it, calling the measure "woefully incomplete" because it lacked details on how to implement or pay for single payer.

 SB 562's main backer, the California Nurses Association, slammed the report's call for an incremental strategy.

-"The report inflates the obstacles to single payer, all of which are a reflection of lack of political will," said Bonnie Castillo, the Association's executive director.
+"The report inflates the obstacles to single payer, all of which are a reflection of lack of political will," Association Executive Director Bonnie Castillo said earlier this month.

 Many of the short-term proposals are "a deceptive facade," she said, "pretending to address the problem."

 They will "do little to address the biggest hole in our healthcare system, the failure to guarantee actual health care, not 'insurance' for all Californians, said Castillo.